Barqawiz/Android_ApplicationTemplate/README.md

 * Admob id: to display your ads in the application
 * Support right to left languages

-To custom the file go to: res > values > congig.xml
+To custom the file go to: res > values > config.xml

 Result
 -----